Spyros26/OSLab/README.md

 Run
   ./riddle
-  and get past all the Challeges!
+  and get past all the Challenges!